Cobliteam/conda-s3-sync/README.rst

 ::

     positional arguments:
       BUCKET[/PATH]        Bucket and path of S3 location to synchronize to/from

     optional arguments:
-      -h, --help            show this help message and exit --path-filter PATH_FILTER
-                            Regular expression of env paths to include --conda-bin CONDA_BIN
-                            Path to conda-binary
+      -h, --help           show this help message and exit --path-filter REGEX  Regular expression of env paths to include --conda-bin PATH     Path to conda-binary
-      --aws-region AWS_REGION
-                            AWS region to connect to
       --include-root-env   Include root Anaconda environment in addition to any custom envs

 AWS credentials should be set up using IAM roles, or the usual environment variables (such as ``AWS_ACCESS_KEY_ID``, ``AWS_SECRET_ACCESS_KEY`` and